Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-nodes/javascript_flow-node.md

 ## Overview

-The Javascript plugin, `@axway/api-builder-plugin-fn-javascript`, allows the user to execute JavaScript code inside a Flow.
+The JavaScript plugin, `@axway/api-builder-plugin-fn-javascript`, allows the user to execute JavaScript code inside a Flow.

-To install the Javascript plugin, execute the following command:
+To install the JavaScript plugin, execute the following command:

 ```bash
 npm install --no-optional @axway/api-builder-plugin-fn-javascript